 - Ratio of stool to Enteric Plus is 2:15 (0.5 mL stool to 3.75 mL Enteric Plus liquid media)

-- Test subject to CLIA regulations and required 2 patient identifiers on specimen container and requisition forms
+- Test subject to CLIA regulations and requires 2 patient identifiers on specimen container and requisition forms

 |